 Video - 15 pin high density male D connector to 15 pin high density male D connector wired as a standard VGA PC to monitor cable.
 There are two types commonly available.
 The best type cables which will give excellent quality are constructed with coaxial cable cores.
 Cheaper 'data' cables are often used, but can degrade video quality if used over longer distances.
 Avoid using 'data' cables longer than 2 metres unless the video quality is not important.
-Good quality coaxial video cables may be run at distances up to 50 metres with little loss of video quality.
+Good quality coaxial video cables may be run at distances up to 30 metres with little loss of video quality.

 Keyboard and PS/2 mice - 6 pin mini-DIN male connector to 6 pin mini-DIN male connector with all lines connected straight through (1-1,2-2 etc.).
 If the PC has a 5-pin DIN AT style keyboard connector you will need a PS/2 to AT keyboard adapter 6-pin mini-DIN female to 5-pin DIN male (readily available).
-Cables should be no longer than 30 metres.
+For 'self powered' operation without the optional power adapter the cables should be no longer than 3 metres (see section 2.4 for more details).
+For operation with the power adapter, cables should be no longer than 30 metres.

-RS232 serial mice - these require a special converter to connect the RS232 lines present on the SmartView mouse ports to the RS232 port on a PC.
-The wiring is identical to that used by Microsoft for their autosensing mouse adapter and is shown below:
+RS232 serial mice - these require a special converter to connect the RS232 lines present on the AdderView mouse ports to the RS232 port on a PC.